whyjz/pejzero/README.md

 # sensitive-glacier
-Repository for the workflows presented in "The long-term instability of glacier dynamics due to a sudden change of basal lubrication"
+Supplmental materials (including documentation, workflows, figures, and code) presented in "Characteristics of marine-terminating glaciers vulnerable to lubricated bed."

+Waiting to be Binderized...

 ### License